-One of the most difficult questions for the Finance & Accounting professionals we work with is explaining the reasons why you left past companies.
+One of the most difficult questions for the Finance and Accounting professionals we work with is explaining the reasons why you left past companies.

 It is worth thinking through your explanations beforehand to make sure the interviewer truly understands and your bigger motivations are in line with those reasons.